Naomi242322007/historicrdm/README.md

-The Black Death, one of the deadliest pandemics in human history, peaked in Europe between 1347 and 1351.
+The Cuban Missile Crisis in 1962 brought the world to the brink of nuclear war between the United States and the Soviet Union.